-Current Zoning: R-3 (residential) Proposed Zoning: R-4 (residential)
+REQUESTCurrent Zoning: R-3 (residential)

+Proposed Zoning: R-4 (residential)

-Approximately .59 acres located at 2100 Matheson Avenue, directly adjacent to Charlotte Country Club.
+LOCATION Approximately .59 acres located at 2100 Matheson Avenue, directly adjacent to Charlotte Country Club.

-SUMMARY OF PETITION The petition proposes to rezone a singular parcel containing one single family detached home to allow all uses both permitted by right and under prescribed conditional in the R-4 zoning district.
+The petition proposes to rezone a singular parcel containing one single family detached home to allow all uses both permitted by right and under prescribed conditional in the R-4 zoning district.

-PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE Eloise Fisher Adams Edward Judson McAdams Edward Judson McAdams COMMUNITY MEETING Meeting is not required.
+Eloise Fisher Adams Edward Judson McAdams Edward Judson McAdams Meeting is not required.

 STAFF RECOMMENDATION Staff recommends approval of this petition.
-RECOMMENDATION Plan Consistency The petition is consistent with the Central District Plan's (1993) recommendation for single family uses up to four dwelling units pe acre (DUA) for the site.
+Plan Consistency The petition is consistent with the Central District Plan's (1993) recommendation for single family uses up to four dwelling units per acre (DUA) for the site.
 Rationale for Recommendation The rezoning request brings the parcel into alignment with recommended density of four DUA, per the Central District Plan.
 The requested district would not result in any other housing type permitted outside of current zoning (duplex or single family detached) and is still contextually appropriate to the surrounding neighborhood.

-• The district plan stresses the importance of maintaining the existing land use pattern in established neighborhoods, which this request would achieve.
+The district plan stresses the importance of maintaining the existing land use pattern in established neighborhoods, which this request would achieve.